 Breakthrough ICU: A Crash Course for New ICU Nurses from FreshRN® is your one-stop ultimate resource and online course, crafted specifically for brand new ICU nurses.
 If you want to get ahead of the game so instead of merely surviving orientation, you’re thriving all the way through from day one to day done - this is the course for you.

 More resources for new ICU nurses

-Nursing.com is primarily an NCLEX resource, but there is a ton of information applicable to the new ICU nurse.
-The Nursing.com, Nursing.com, and Nursing.com are particularly applicable to this group.
-They go in-depth on the mechanism of action, nursing considerations, contraindications, and more within Nursing.com.
-The Nursing.com dives deep into each rhythm, nursing considerations, pathophysiologically and electrically what’s occurring, and more.
-The Nursing.com does a deep dive into specifically what each lab is measuring, why it’s important, and more.
+- Nursing.com is primarily an NCLEX resource, but there is a ton of information applicable to the new ICU nurse.
+They go in-depth on the mechanism of action, nursing considerations, contraindications, and more within Nursing.com courses and training resources.
+Nursing.com has content that dives deep into each cardiac rhythm, nursing considerations, pathophysiologically and electrically what’s occurring, and more.
+Nursing.com lab value content does a deep dive into specifically what each lab is measuring, why it’s important, and more.
 You can even get a 3 day trial of Nursing.com Nursing Student Academy for only $1.
-It includes all these courses and more.
+It includes content for ICU nurses and so much more.